DOJ probing protesters group that disrupted services at church with ICE pastor

 "A house of worship is not a public forum for your protest!
 It is a space protected from exactly such acts by federal criminal and civil laws!" she said on social media.

-Attorney General Pam Bondi also weighed in on social media, saying she's "been in constant communication with (Dhillo) today over these events which (the Justice Department) is investigating at my direction.
+Attorney General Pam Bondi also weighed in on social media, saying she's "been in constant communication with (Dhillon) today over these events which @TheJusticeDept is investigating at my direction.
 Any violation of federal law will be prosecuted."

 Bondi added that she "just spoke to the Pastor in Minnesota whose church was targeted.
 Attacks against law enforcement and the intimidation of Christians are being met with the full force of federal law.
 If state leaders refuse to act responsibly to prevent lawlessness, this Department of Justice will remain mobilized to prosecute federal crimes and ensure that the rule of law prevails."